chapelbridge4/Beer_consumption_prediction/Postgres/README.md

 # PostgreSQL Database Module

-This module manages PostgreSQL database operations, including connections, table creation, and data management for the ETLP pipeline.
+This module should manage PostgreSQL database operations, including connections, table creation, and data management for the ETLP pipeline.
+I removed those files for privacy.

 ## 📁 Module Contents